-Every day people ask me, “How much should I budget for a CT Scanner?” and that is just too broad of a question.
+Every day people ask me, “How much should I budget for a CT Scanner?”
+Unfortunately, it's just too broad of a question.
 It's a little like asking how much a car costs.
-A Ford Pinto isn’t going to cost you much... you may be able to just pull it for free off my neighbor’s front lawn… but that Maserati is going to be a touch more expensive.
+A Ford Pinto isn’t going to cost you much (you may even be able to pull one off my neighbor’s front lawn for free) but that Maserati is going to put a slightly larger dent in your pocketbook.

 What types of studies will you be performing?

 This will help us narrow down on how many slices per rotation your scanner will take.
 For example, if you are performing a lot of cardiac studies you should probably buy a 64-slice CT due to the constant motion of the heart.
 Whereas angio and perfusion studies can often be done effectively with a 4-slice scanner.
 Answering this question will also determine if you need a unique software option (cardiac, fluoro, perfusion, etc).

 Do you have a preferred manufacturer?

 GE, Siemens, Toshiba, and Philips are the four biggest names in CT manufacturing.
 If you're only interested one of them, you’ve just eliminated 75% of your options.
 That may be worth doing if your tech is trained on all GE or if your radiologist is a diehard Siemens apologist... but in general, try to keep your options open.
-GE is usually about 30% more expensive than its counterparts but, in many places, can be less expensive to maintain.
+For example- GE is usually about 30% more expensive to purchase than its counterparts but, in many places, can be less expensive to maintain.
 Considerations like this will help you look not just at a CTs sticker price, but also the cost of owning it for years to come.

 Does the system you're considering meet federal standards?

 For those purchasing a system for use in the US, it will be important to make sure that any prospective system meets NEMA standard XR-29.
 Legislation tied to these standards will affect your reimbursements.

 What is your budget?